• HOME

 How will that affect your current plan?
 Or your current budget?

 Note that 1-2 months before the wedding, most wedding vendors can only handle a certain amount of changes.
 Mostly because within the 30-60 day mark, all the products are already secured.
-Some situations and requests can easily be accommodated, but nothing is guaranteed.

 This is why reviewing what you have right now and discussing further with your decorator, rental companies, venue, and or caterer as soon as possible, or even as soon as those changes become known to you.